-If we think about it, and study the other reports of Herodotus, we learn that he often relied on local priests.
-Yet contrary to later versions of the myth, his phoenix does not burn to ashes before it rises to new life but carries its dead parent to Heliopolis!
-Hence, the Magi could have interpreted the "fiery" triangle of the hexagram as the phoenix, which might relate to the nearby pyramids, and the "watery" as the dead parent bird it takes along.
-Furthermore, the Achaemenids were apparently flying the standard of Cyrus the Great and Herodotus would have asked the Zoroastrians at Heliopolis why it is so different from their winged "Farvahar" – and whether the three round balls reveal that it depicts the phoenix within a fiery triangle of planets?
+If we think about it, and study the other reports of Herodotus, we learn that he relied often on local priests.
+Yet contrary to later versions of the myth, his phoenix does not burn to ashes before it rises to new life, but carries its dead parent to Heliopolis!
+Hence, they could have interpreted the "fiery" triangle of the hexagram as the phoenix and the "watery" triangle as the dead parent it takes along.
+On days when the Achaemenids were flying the standard of Cyrus the Great, Herodotus may have asked the Zoroastrians of Heliopolis why it is different from their winged "Farvahar" – and whether the three round balls reveal that it depicts the phoenix within a fiery triangle of planets?

 2. The Riddle of the Phoenix

-We propose therefore that Herodotus offered an esoteric concept for Zoroastrians and Pythagoreans which can be explained with Plato and Plutarch.
-Our source is Hesiod, the celebrated "Greek father of didactic poetry" who lived a couple of centuries before Herodotus and was the first to mention the riddle, which would suggest it has a solution!
+We propose therefore that Herodotus offered an esoteric concept for Zoroastrians and Pythagoreans, which needs to explained with the help of Plato and Plutarch.
+Our source is Hesiod, the celebrated "Greek father of didactic poetry" who lived a couple of centuries before Herodotus and was the first to mention the riddle, which would suggests it has a solution!
 He was active between 760-650 BCE and recorded most of what we know about Greek mythology, farming, economic thought, astronomy and ancient time-keeping.
-A versatile genius like Hesiod had obviously valuable insights that could have influenced the ambiguous report of Herodotus!
-Of the diverse translations of Hesiod's riddle we used Bartleby.com, last accessed 2-22-2017:
+A versatile genius like Hesiod had obviously valuable insights that would have influenced the ambiguous report of Herodotus!
+Of the diverse translations of Hesiod's riddle we chose Bartleby.com, last accessed 10-26-2018:

 A chattering crow lives out nine generations